Determinantal computation of minimal local GADs: Minimal local GAD

 Let $\K = \k[\c]$ be a symbolic polynomial ring in $\c = (\c_1, \dots, \c_n)$, and consider a symbolic support $\ell = x_0 + \c_1 x_1 + \dots + \c_n x_n \in \K[x]$.
 To compute the dual generator $f_{\ell}$, we remove the dependence on the symbols in the linear form where we localize.
 We (arbitrarily) consider the base change $x_0 \mapsfrom \ell$ and $x_i \mapsfrom x_i$ for $1 \leq i \leq n$, given by the unipotent upper triangular matrix

 The inverse systems of $F$ at $\ell$ and of $F\big(\phi_{\c}(x) \big)$ at $x_0 = \phi_{\c}(\ell)$ are isomorphic through $\phi_{\c}$ \cite[Cor.
 3.8]{BMT25}.
-In particular, they have the same dimension for each choice of parameters $\c$, hence we can equivalently aim to minimize the latter.
+In particular, they have the same dimension for each specialization of parameters $\c$ in $\k^n$, hence we can equivalently aim to minimize the latter.
 To this extent, we define the \emph{symbolic dual generator} as

 \begin{definition} Let $F \in \S_d$, $\ell = x_0 + \c_1 x_1 + \dots + \c_n x_n \in \K[x]$ and $f_{\c}$ be defined as in \cref{eq:Fell}.
-We define the \emph{inverse system matrix} of $F$ at $\ell$ as the square matrix $\mathcal{I}_{F, \ell}(\gamma)$, indexed by $|\a|,|\b| \leq d$, given by
+We define the \emph{inverse system matrix} of $F$ at $\ell$ as the square matrix $\mathcal{I}_{F, \ell}(\gamma)$, indexed by $\{y^{\a}\}_{|\a| \leq d}$, given by